-• The source and archive data volumes must be Novell Storage Services (NSS) data volumes.

-You can create the NSS volumes on an OES 2 Linux server.
-If the NSS volume is on an OES Linux server, you must move it to a cross-compatible OES 2 Linux server before it can participate in your Archive and Version Services solution.

-- Create an NSS storage pool and volume to use exclusively for your archive database and archive data that meets the following guidelines: - For each archive server, use the information from your planning session to design the physical storage media for its archive database. - Make sure your implementation allocates enough space to meet your immediate archive needs and is scalable to accommodate future growth. - The NSS volume you use for your archive database cannot contain data that you plan to archive.
+- The source and archive data volumes must be Novell Storage Services (NSS) data volumes. - You can create the NSS volumes on an OES 11 SP3 server.
+If the NSS volume is on an OES Linux server, you must move it to a cross-compatible OES 11 SP3 server before it can participate in your Archive and Version Services solution. - Create an NSS storage pool and volume to use exclusively for your archive database and archive data that meets the following guidelines: - For each archive server, use the information from your planning session to design the physical storage media for its archive database. - Make sure your implementation allocates enough space to meet your immediate archive needs and is scalable to accommodate future growth. - The NSS volume you use for your archive database cannot contain data that you plan to archive.
 The archive volume and the source volume cannot be the same volume. - The archive volume must be a local volume. - If you plan to version files from an encrypted source volume, the archive volume should also be an encrypted volume so that data continues to be protected in the archive database.
-For information about Encrypted Volume Support, see Managing Encrypted NSS Volumes in the OES 2 SP3: NSS File System Administration Guide (http://www.novell.com/ documentation/oes2/stor_nss_lx_nw/index.html?page=/documentation/oes2/ stor_nss_lx_nw/data/front.html#front). - We recommend that the archive volume and the source volume should reside in separate storage pools, but this is not a limitation. - We recommend you to use different storage devices for the pool for the archive volume and the pool for the source volumes, but this is not a limitation. - For easy backup, we recommend you to store the archive database and archive data in a directory in the archive volume.
+For information about Encrypted Volume Support, see Managing Encrypted NSS Volumes in the OES 11 SP3: NSS File System Administration Guide for Linux. - We recommend that the archive volume and the source volume should reside in separate storage pools, but this is not a limitation. - We recommend you to use different storage devices for the pool for the archive volume and the pool for the source volumes, but this is not a limitation. - For easy backup, we recommend you to store the archive database and archive data in a directory in the archive volume.
 The archive data is always stored in subdirectories at the base of the archive path.